neoforged/governance/inactivity-policy.md

 ### Grace Period Review

 For Grace Period roled members that were granted a grace period by Steering Council, they will be reviewed again 1 month before Steering Council elections.
 If the member has not contributed enough, then the member will be removed from the team and given the Former Member role.
+Steering Council will use a bot to set a reminder of which user to re-review for what team role after grace period is up.

 ## Other things to note